Path Checking for MTL and TPTL over Data Words: Introduction

-Since the infinite data word produced by a deterministic OCM is periodic, we can transfer all complexity results for the infinite periodic case to deterministic OCM, assuming that update numbers are encoded in unary notation.
-The third author proved recently that model checking for non-monotonic $\tptl$ over deterministic OCM is decidable \cite{DBLP:conf/lata/Quaas13}, but the complexity remained open.
+Since the infinite data word produced by a deterministic one-counter machines is periodic, we can transfer all complexity results for the infinite periodic case to deterministic one-counter machines, assuming that update numbers are encoded in unary notation.
+The third author proved recently that model checking for $\tptl$ over deterministic one-counter machines is decidable \cite{DBLP:conf/lata/Quaas13}, but the complexity remained open.
 Our results show that the precise complexity is $\pspace$-complete.
-This also generalizes the $\pspace$-completeness result for $\fltl$ over deterministic OCM \cite{DBLP:journals/tcs/DemriLS10}.
-Our $\pspace$ upper bound for $\tptl$ model checking over deterministic OCM also holds when the update numbers of the OCM are given in binary notation.
-These are called {\em succinct one-counter automata} in \cite{DBLP:conf/icalp/GollerHOW10,DBLP:conf/concur/HaaseKOW09}, where the complexity of reachability problems and model-checking problems for various temporal logics over succinct non-deterministic one-counter automata were studied.
+This also generalizes the $\pspace$-completeness result for $\fltl$ over deterministic one-counter machines \cite{DBLP:journals/tcs/DemriLS10}.
+Our $\pspace$ upper bound for $\tptl$ model checking over deterministic one-counter machines also holds when the update numbers of the one-counter machines are given in binary notation.
+These are called {\em succinct one-counter automata} in \cite{DBLP:conf/icalp/GollerHOW10,DBLP:conf/concur/HaaseKOW09}, where the complexity of reachability problems and model-checking problems for various temporal logics over succinct nondeterministic one-counter automata were studied.